Japan dismisses Olympics cancellation report as teams back Games

 "We have not received any information suggesting the Games will not happen as planned, and our focus remains on the health and preparedness of Team USA athletes ahead of the Games this summer," the USOPC tweeted.

-The chairman of the British Olympic Association, Hugh Robertson, told AFP he believed the Games would take place, although with "many fewer spectators in venues".
+Chairman of the British Olympic Association, Hugh Robertson told AFP he believed the Games would take place, although with "many fewer spectators in venues".

 "Clearly there is uncertainty around but I am as confident as one can be the Games will go ahead in some shape or form," he said.